JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-ui-testing.md

 [//]: # (title: Testing Compose Multiplatform UI with JUnit)

 Compose Multiplatform for desktop provides a testing API based on JUnit and the Jetpack Compose testing API.
-For more details on implementation, see the [Test your app's UI](https://developer.android.com/develop/ui/compose/testing) guide in the Jetpack Compose documentation.
+For more details on implementation, see the [Test your Compose layout](https://developer.android.com/develop/ui/compose/testing) guide in the Jetpack Compose documentation.

-> For UI testing features available for all platforms, refer to the [Testing Compose Multiplatform UI](compose-test.md) article.
+> For UI testing features available on all supported platforms, refer to the [Testing Compose Multiplatform UI](compose-test.md) article.
 >
 {style="tip"}